-Beyond computer programming (Scratch), physical computing (Arduino) and other electronics related concepts, last week’s workshop with middle-school students at Kepler Tech Lab was about to teach them how to use woodworking and metalworking tools, such hacksaw, drilling machine, etc… through the construction of Trebuchet.
-“A trebuchet is a type of catapult that works by using the energy of a raised counterweight to throw a projectile.”
+Beyond computer programming (Scratch), physical computing (Arduino) and other electronics related concepts, another topic to explore in our workshop with middle-school students at Kepler Tech Lab was about to teach them how to use woodworking and metalworking tools, such hacksaw, drilling machine, etc… through a construction of Trebuchet.
+A trebuchet is a type of catapult that uses the gravitational potential energy of a raised counterweight to throw something off the ground (Finio, 2016).